libical/libical/docs/MigrationGuide_to_4.md

 * The `icaltzutil_set_zone_directory()` and `icaltzutil_get_zone_directory()` functions are now called
   `icaltimezone_set_system_zone_directory()` and `icaltimezone_get_system_zone_directory()` respectively.

+* In previous versions, the `icalvalue_compare()` function returned 0 if unknown or null value types were encountered; in this version, ICAL_XLICCOMPARETYPE_NONE is returned instead.

 ### New functions

 The following functions have been added: